enonic/old-xp-doc/doc/operations/clustering.rst

 .. image:: images/logical-cluster.png

-These components are standard ingredients in modern clouds - and easily available as software as well.
+These components are standard ingredients in modern clouds and they are readily available as software as well.
-If you want, a XP cluster can be launched on a regular computer - typically used for testing or development purposes.
+An XP cluster can also be launched on a regular computer for testing or development purposes.

 Basic cluster setup on local machine
 **************************************

 We have tried to make deployment of XP as simple and fail-safe as possible.
-By default is configured to run on a local computer - and it will not start looking for nodes in the network before you configures it to do so
+By default it is configured to run on a local computer and it will not start looking for nodes in the network until you configure it to do so.

-To test a cluster on your local machine, your need to do the following:
+To test a cluster on your local machine, you need to do the following:

- 1. **Get two XP installations:** Download / copy existing $XP_DISTRO to a second $XP_DISTRO folder.
+ 1. **Get two XP installations:** Download an $XP_DISTRO and copy it to a second $XP_DISTRO folder.

-Typically, you will already have a XP-installation by now, so just copy the $XP_DISTRO/folder to make another node.
+Typically, you will already have an XP-installation by now, so just copy the $XP_DISTRO folder to make another node.

- 2. **Share data:** Set a common place for storing data in both XP instances config:
+ 2. **Share data:** Prepare a common place for storing data and configure both XP instances:

 In ``$XP_DISTRO/home/config/com.enonic.xp.repo.cfg`` set the following property to point to a common directory: